 Sonja is the project manager of the Neblina Reserve.
 She has been Rainforest Concern's project co-ordinator in Ecuador since 2012 and manages the Reserve from co-ordinating the forest guards, to overseeing the purchase of threatened land.

 After working with local organizations and communities in Brazil and Ecuador, Holly joined Rainforest Concern as the administrator for the charity.
-She also coordinates educational activities, volunteers and events.
+She coordinates educational activities, volunteers and events.

 An environmental lawyer, Carlos Fernandez has worked with Rainforest Concern since 2007.
 First as our legal representative for Pacuare Reserve and now as manager of Urpiano turtle conservation project.